manoj1995madushanka/java_multi_thread/README.md

 &ensp;    performance -> parallelism \

 examples of poor responsiveness \
-    waiting for customer support \
+&ensp;    waiting for customer support \
-    late response from a person \
+&ensp;    late response from a person \
-    no feedback from a application \
+&ensp;    no feedback from a application \

 concurrency =multitasking \

 we don't need multiple cpu cores for achieve multi tasking \

 Context Switch Cost \
-    context switch is not cheap, and is the price of multitasking(concurrency) \
+&ensp;    context switch is not cheap, and is the price of multitasking(concurrency) \
-    Same as we humans when we multitask - takes time to focus \
+&ensp;    Same as we humans when we multitask - takes time to focus \
-    Each thread consumes resources in the CPU and memory \
+&ensp;    Each thread consumes resources in the CPU and memory \

 When we switch to a different thread: \
-    Store data for one thread \
+&ensp;    Store data for one thread \
-    Restore data for another thread \
+&ensp;    Restore data for another thread \

 Thread scheduling - Dynamic Priority \
-    Dynamic Priority = Stati Priority + Bonus \
+&ensp;    Dynamic Priority = Stati Priority + Bonus \

 Static Priority is set by the developer programmatically \
 Bonus is adjusted by the operating system in every epoch, for each thread \